Plant growth analysis: Absolute growth rate (AGR)

 In the case that plant size was determined at more than one occasion, the increase in size over a given time period can be determined.
-This is the Absolute Growth Rate (AGR), given by:
+The Absolute Growth Rate (AGR) is temporal rate of change of size (mass).

-where M2 and M1 are the mass of the plant at time t2 and t1, respectively.
+where M is the change in mass of the plant during time t, respectively.

 Absolute size at the end of an experiment then depends on seed mass, germination time, and the integration of AGR over all time steps measured.

 Relative growth rate (RGR)

 AGR is not constant, especially not in the first phases of plant growth.
 When there are enough resources available (light, nutrients, water), the increase of biomass after germination will be more or less proportional to the mass of the plant already present: small right after germination, larger when plants become bigger.
 Blackman (1919) was the first to recognize that this was similar to money accumulating in a bank account, with the increase determined by compounding interest.
-He applied the same mathematical formula to describe plant size over time:
+He applied the same mathematical formula to describe plant size over time.